 WHY TEST FOR RADON?

 Epidemiological studies have shown a clear link between breathing high concentrations of radon gas and developing lung cancer.
-According to the United States Environmental Protection Agency, radon is the second most frequent cause of lung cancer, causing 21,000 lung cancer deaths per year in the United States.
-Humans cannot feel it, see it, smell it, or taste it.
-Specialized equipment must be used in order to detect radon and measure its concentration.
+According to the United States Environmental Protection Agency, radon is the second leading cause of lung cancer, causing 21,000 lung cancer deaths per year in the United States.
+Humans cannot feel radon, see radon, smell radon, or taste radon.
+Only radon tests can detect radon and measure its concentration.

-According to the city of Madison's website, 1 in 3 homes tested in Dane County had levels of radon that are considered unsafe.
+According to the city of Madison's website, 40% of homes tested in Dane County had levels of radon that are considered unsafe.
 While the national average indoor radon level is 1.3 pCi/L, the average indoor level in Dane County is a whopping 3.8 pCi/L.